chanjunweimy/ContextSensitiveSpellingCorrection/README.md

 ** 0144  Hungary   joins   the  European   Union   in   May  2004  and  could   >> adopt << the euro ** by 2008 .
-** The file  model_file  contains  the features  and weights  computed  from  the training  process, ** each line  i in the model  file  contains  of a line  in the format:    𝑓 𝑒 𝑎 𝑡𝑢𝑟𝑒 𝑖 ≔=: 𝑤 𝑒𝑖𝑔 ℎ𝑡
-** For example:  big >>:==:-0.013325415928373883
+** The file  model_file  contains  the features  and weights  computed  from  the training  process, ** each line  i in the model  file  contains  of a line  in the format: feature:==:weight ** For example:  big >>:==:-0.013325415928373883

 * sctest.java: